Catholic Church in Cyprus: Description

 The Sisters of St. Bruno and Bethlehem have a small convent at Mesa Chorio served by the parish priest of Paphos.
 A recently constructed hospice provides palliative care, regardless of nationality or religious persuasion.

 There is also a Catholic presence through chapels and chaplains serving British military personnel, staff and dependents in the Sovereign Base Areas of the island that were established in 1960.

+On March 16, 2024, in Nicosia, Cardinal Pierbattista Pizzaballa consecrated Msgr.
+Bruno Varriano, OFM, as Bishop, the first Catholic bishop in Cyprus in 340 years.

 Sacred sites in Cyprus

 Many of the religious sites in Cyprus can be traced to early Byzantine foundations, built before the East-West Schism between Rome and Constantinople in the 11th century.
 Their architecture and iconography reveal a profound influence on ecclesial building traditions still in use in the Cypriot Orthodox Church.
 In the Middle Ages, Cyprus was ruled by a Frankish aristocracy, the Lusignan dynasty.
 They favoured the Gothic style when establishing cathedrals and monasteries.
 The former Catholic Augustinian Cloister of Bellapais near Kyrenia was transferred to Orthodox Church authorities when the Ottomans conquered Cyprus at the end of the 16th century.
 Other Gothic churches were converted to mosques, for example Saint Sophia Cathedral, now Selimiye Mosque (Nicosia), and Saint Nicholas Cathedral in Famagusta, now the Lala Mustafa Pasha Mosque.